tanvirakon/clk-ext/readme.md

    - Set a specific time (HH:MM)
    - Or set a countdown in minutes
 3. Click "Set Timer" to start
+4. For custom timers, use the Pause/Resume button to control the countdown
-4. Use "Reset" to cancel
+5. Use "Reset" to cancel

 ## Technical Details